 Want to know about the classes in Diablo 4?
 Ever since the RPG game was revealed back in late 2019, fans have been speculating what each of the five classes will bring to the game.
-Currently, four of the classes have been revealed: Rogue, Sorceress, Barbarian, and Druid.
+Currently, all five classes have been revealed: Necromancer, Rogue, Sorceress, Barbarian, and Druid.

 Like in the first game of the series, Diablo 4’s Rogue is a hybrid class.
 They can use both ranged and melee combat, and has appropriate skills that you can spec into.
 If you choose to focus on melee combat, the Rogue can use swords and daggers, while players that decide to go with a ranged combat strategy can use bows and crossbows to fire arrows and bolts at foes.
 The Rogue also has class-specific quests that no other class can do, which can be found in the sanctuary.